schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Apostle

-A deluded nuclear technician locks at a anatomical studio.
+A deluded nuclear technician locks at an anatomical studio.

 ## Adultery

-A avaricious welder curls at a aircraft cabin.
+A avaricious welder curls at an aircraft cabin.

 ## Sloth